-- 3. Diversify production on farm levels, including - Promotional efforts towards greater diversity in cultivation and consumption of crops (for example promoting other grains such as millet, maize and fonio instead of focusing on rice only, but also the diversity within rice: high quality and broken rice to match the food preferences of the Senegalese consumer). - 4.
+- 3. Diversify production on farm levels, including: - Promotional efforts towards greater diversity in the cultivation and consumption of crops, for example promoting other grains such as millet, maize and fonio instead of only focusing on rice.
+It is also important to focus on the diversity within rice, as high quality and broken rice match the food preferences of the Senegalese consumers. - 4.
 Employ measures that respect the contribution of farmers, particularly from marginalized groups, and support ways of increasing the base salary of farmers and farmworkers.